AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-3.rst

     The python code shown below can be downloaded :download:`here </../../docs/source/codeSamples/bsk-3.py>`.

 So far we have learned how to add C or C++ Basilisk modules to a task, setting priorities to execute those modules, and specifying update rates; next we will look at how to connect module messages to one another.
-Messages are anything that a module outputs after it is executed, such as spacecraft state information, battery power, etc.  Again we use both :ref:`fswModuleTemplate` and :ref:`cppModuleTemplate` as the stand-in modules to illustrate setting message connections.
+Messages are anything that a module outputs after it is executed, such as spacecraft state information, battery power, etc.  Again we use both :ref:`cModuleTemplate` and :ref:`cppModuleTemplate` as the stand-in modules to illustrate setting message connections.
 Note that the input and output message connections of these modules are of the same type.
 The following simulation script again uses a single process and task.
 The modules are created and their input and output messages are connected as illustrated below.

 .. image:: ../../_images/static/qs-bsk-3.svg
    :align: center